 A violation of Nantucket's outdoor lighting ordinance is subject to a penalty of $100 each day a violation continues after receiving a warning from the Lighting Enforcement Officer of Nantucket and being given 30 days to come into compliance.

-Among other things, the following are prohibited for residential exterior lighting, with certain exceptions.
+Among other things, the following are prohibited for residential exterior lighting, with certain exceptions, if the lighting output is more than 600 lumens (about 40 watts incandescent and 10 watts LED).
 (See the ordinance itself for more detail, including additional restrictions, and contact the Lighting Enforcement Officer with any questions.)

 Nantucket's Lighting Enforcement Officer:

 Marcus Silverstein, 508-325-7587, Ext.
 7021;